 Presently, this route is operated as the Union Pacific Trenton Subdivision, and is a mainline between Kansas City and Iowa.

-The author has ranked the bridge as being moderate significant, due to the newer age of the bridge.
+The author ranks this bridge as being moderately significant, due to the truss design.

 The photo above is looking south across the bridge.